aureliaspecker/CFG_GitHub_Overview/README.md

 # Using Git & Version Control with your command line

-Use the below commands to use Git and GitHub in your command line
+Use the below commands to use Git and GitHub in your command line.

 ## Instructions